-Your company has a big project on the horizon — so big you need to bring in outside vendors to get the job done.
-Obviously, you want to choose the right vendors, and that’s where an RFP template comes in.
-When you start with the right request for proposal template, you’re more likely to get bids aligned to your criteria and budget.
+When your company has a big project on the horizon and it requires outside vendors, an RFP can help ensure you access the right resources to get the job done.
+When you start by asking the right questions and anticipating your needs, you’re more likely to get bids aligned to your criteria and budget.

-In this article, you’ll see how an RFP template can help you gather requirements for an outside vendor.
-We’ll also share a fully customizable template that’s simple to use for marketing, design, and public relations.
+In this article, you’ll learn how an RFP template can help you decide on and communicate requirements for an outside vendor.
+You’ll also get access to a fully customizable template that’s simple to use for marketing, design, and public relations.
+Before we jump in, let’s quickly pause and understand what an RFP template is and its purpose.

 What is an RFP template?

-An RFP, or request for proposal, is a document a potential buyer creates to explain product or service needs to vendors.
+An RFP, or request for proposal, is a document a potential buyer creates to explain their product or service needs to vendors.
 It might also include a brief summary of the problem the buyer wants to solve.
-Vendors respond to the RFP with requested information buyers can use to make informed decisions about business partnerships or purchases.
+Vendors respond to the RFP and buyers can then decide whether they’re aligned on what needs to be delivered, when, and for how much.

 An RFP template is a tool that makes it easy for you to outline the requirements and elements you’re looking for in a vendor’s proposal, whether you’re dealing with complex projects or evaluation criteria across many simple products.